ddavis209/GAME2338/web_testing_tools.md

 ## Tool One

 _What is the name of the test tool?_

-Tool Name
+ Selenium

 _What company developed this test tool?_

-Company Name
+ Jason Huggins

 _Does this tool do any test case storage?_

-Answer
+Yes

 _Does this tool allow tester to link requirements or defects to test cases?_

-Answer
+Yes

 _If it is an automated tool, does it work with web-based tools?
 What languages (Java, .NET)?_

-Answer
+Yes.
+Java, C#, Python, Ruby

 ### Tool Features
-* Feature One
+* Automation Testing
-* Feature Two
+* FMultiple Programming Languages Support
-* Feature Three
+* Open Source

 ## Tool Two

 _What is the name of the test tool?_

-Tool Name
+TestComplete

 _What company developed this test tool?_

-Company Name
+SMARTBEAR

 _Does this tool do any test case storage?_

-Answer
+Yes

 _Does this tool allow tester to link requirements or defects to test cases?_

-Answer
+Yes

 _If it is an automated tool, does it work with web-based tools?
 What languages (Java, .NET)?_

-Answer
+Yes.
+Java.

 ### Tool Features
-* Feature One
+* Automation Testing
-* Feature Two
+* Parallel Testing
-* Feature Three
+* Keyword-Driven Testing

 ## Tool Three

 _What is the name of the test tool?_

-Tool Name
+ Ranorex

 _What company developed this test tool?_

-Company Name
+Idera, Inc

 _Does this tool do any test case storage?_

-Answer
+Yes

 _Does this tool allow tester to link requirements or defects to test cases?_

-Answer
+Yes

 _If it is an automated tool, does it work with web-based tools?
 What languages (Java, .NET)?_

-Answer
+Yes.
+Python, C#, Java.

 ### Tool Features
-* Feature One
+* Action editor & recorder
-* Feature Two
+* Code editor
-* Feature Three
+* Real mobile device testing